Veggipuppet1/Veggipuppet1.github.io/_posts/2023-10-13-multi-account-git-auth.markdown

 ---

 ## Why?
-I have been wanting to develop and push changes to code in my personal repository as well as my work repo but these use different accounts and thus I would have to setup auth for 2 accounts on the same device.
+I have been wanting to develop and push changes to code in my personal repository as well as my work repo from the same device but these use different github accounts.

 ## How?

-Github currently provides functionality to push authenticate via SSH tokens.
+Github currently provides functionality to authenticate as different users on the same device.
 My work account is currently setup on my device using PATs (Personal Access Tokens) at a system level so I don't have to think about authentication for that any more.
-To solve this issue I used SSH keys for my personal device and overrode the local git config for personal repositories.
+But I don't currently have anything setup for my personal account.

+In this post I will setup SSH authentication for my personal account so that I can push changes as a different user depending on the repo I am working on.

 ## Steps:
 1. generate a new SSH key